SM-1998/GellanGumTemparatureControl_WO_emulsification/README.md

     Repeat this process for all 7 sensors, noting which address corresponds to which sample.

-Once you have all 7 addresses, paste them into the sensorAddresses array in the main .ino file:
+Once you have all 7 addresses, paste them into the sensorAddresses array in the main .ino file (included below):
 C++

 DeviceAddress sensorAddresses[NUM_SENSORS] = {